Multiple system atrophy (MSA) is a disorder of the nervous system.

 Copyright © Nucleus Medical Media, Inc.

-Men are twice as likely to develop MSA than women.
-It tends to appear between 50-60 years of age.
+MSA tends to appear after 60 years of age.

 Symptoms of MSA can vary greatly.
 Initial symptoms are similar to those of Parkinson disease.
 These initial symptoms may also be determined by the type of MSA: Type MSA-A is associated with orthostatic hypotension.
 This is a problem managing blood pressure when moving from sitting to standing.
 It can lead to lightheadedness or fainting.